A Guide to Gender-Neutral Language In Marketing

 Gender-neutral language vs inclusive language

-The terms “gender-neutral language” and “inclusive language” are often used interchangeably; however, there is a subtle but important difference between the two.
+The terms “gender-neutral language” and “inclusive language” are often used interchangeably – however, there is a subtle but important difference between the two, and between “inclusive language” and “gender-inclusive language.”

 Inclusive language acknowledges and celebrates all diversity in society.
 This includes diversity regarding gender identity, sexual orientation, race, religion, socio-economic status, age, ability, and more.

-Gender-neutral language, on the other hand, is specifically concerned with creating a gender-inclusive language environment in which everyone – regardless of gender identity – feels respected and included.
+Gender-neutral language, or gender-inclusive language, or genderless language (they are all synonyms), on the other hand, is specifically concerned with creating an all-gender-encompassing language environment in which everyone – regardless of gender identity – feels respected and included.

 In a way, then, inclusive language is a broader concept that encompasses gender-neutral language.